rfbergeron/bompiler/DESIGN2.md

 As a consequence of this, the names of the parameters of a function prototype should be overwritten by the parameters used in the definition.

+Each scope will have its own unique map used to track symbols.
+These maps will be pushed onto a stack in order of increasing depth, and new symbols will always be placed into the map on the top of the stack.
+The map at the bottom of the stack will always be global/file scope.

+Each scope will also have sequence numbers, which are used in ordering variables by declaration location.
+This number will be pushed and popped in the same way as the symbol tables are.

+To handle labels, which have function scope, the name of the function being worked with will be stored as a global variable.
+When function labels need to be verified or inserted into the symbol table, the function's symbol table will be retrieved from the global table for use.

+The function which resolves symbols (besides labels) will search each symbol table, starting at the top, for the corresponding symbol.

 ## Promotion and casting
 Promotion rules are as follows:
 - unsigned types are promoted to signed types